ashleyconnor/leetcode/src/trapping_rainwater/notes.md

 I was clearly overthinking the problem with the actual solution resulting in much simpler code.

-The solution is to effectively find the largest height to both the left and the right of each height in the list.
+The solution is to effectively find the largest height to both the left and the right of each height in the list taking the min value of this and then subtracting the value of the current height.
+This value is added to the rainwater total and returned.s

-In a more naive solution this is done for each height resulting in a O(n^2) time complexity.
+In a more naive solution left/right max height is calculated for each height resulting in a O(n^2) time complexity.

 The secret to make this solution linear is to simply precalculate the max height to the left and right for each node in a single pass.
+The result is three lists - the original, a max left list and a max right list.

-This allows us to simply reference the max left and right heights in a single pass through the initial list.
+This allows us to simply reference the max left and right heights in a single pass through the original list.

-Storing this information is not free though and so the space complexity increases to O(n) but the time complexity is reduced to O(3n) or O(n).
+Storing this information is not free though and so the space complexity increases to O(3n) or O(n) but the time complexity is reduced to O(3n) or O(n).